lusorio/toll-parking-library/readme.md

  Spring JPA / Hibernate is used in the data access layer, under the "repositories" folder.

+ ### Configuration

+ A configuration file [application.properties](https://github.com/lusorio/toll-parking-library/blob/master/src/main/resources/application.properties) is provided in the src/main/resources directory.

+ #### Parking rate policy

+ In order to configure the parking rate policy por a given parking lot, change the value of the property ``tpl.ratepolicy.type`` to the desired one.
+Current implementations are:
+ * **Fixed amount**: where the parking clients are charged a fixed amount whatever the time they spend in the parking.
+If this rate policy applies, you need to configure the fixed rate in the property ``tpl.ratepolicy.fixed.fixedrate`
+ * **Fixed minute rate**: where the parking clients are charged with a per-minute rate and, optionally, a fixed rate on arrival.
+If this rate applies, you need to configure the following properties: ``tpl.ratepolicy.fixedminute.fixedrate`` and ``tpl.ratepolicy.fixedminute.minuterate`

+ ** Note ** that all amounts must be strings representing floating point numbers i.e **2.0**, **0.05**, etc.

+ #### Implementing new rate policies

+ New implementations of parking rate policies must implement the [https://github.com/lusorio/toll-parking-library/blob/master/src/main/java/com/parking/tollparkinglibrary/providers/parkingratepolicy/IParkingRatePolicyProvider.java] interface which ``calculateTotal(ParkingRegistry registry)`` method accepts a closed terminated [ParkingRegistry.java](https://github.com/lusorio/toll-parking-library/blob/master/src/main/java/com/parking/tollparkinglibrary/models/ParkingRegistry.java) instance, from which it can infer the time spent in the parking slot by the given vehicle.

+ Active parking rate implementation is loaded dynamically by the [ParkingRateConfiguration.java](https://github.com/lusorio/toll-parking-library/blob/master/src/main/java/com/parking/tollparkinglibrary/configuration/ParkingRateConfiguration.java) configuration bean.
+This configuration must reflect new parking rate policie's implementations as well.

  ### Usage

  To simple methods are available in the API.